LemmensDaan/ngx-cumulio/README.md

   }
 }
 ```

-When we startup our application we will show tab 0, so also the first dashboard in our array.
-When we go to another tab, another dashboard will show.

 Now we will edit the **`dashboard.component.html`** so that we can actually see the tabs and dashboards.
 Add the tabs to the toolbar.
 This will show all tabs, this way when you click on a tab, it will show you the dashboard from the same index as your tabs.